 West Street Recovery (WSR) is a horizontally organized grassroots mutual aid group, which aims to use the Harvey Recovery to build community power.
 Our driving principle is to work together with community members, not for them, or on their behalf.
 Our work is rooted in an understanding that certain communities were disproportionately impacted by Harvey because they lack access to resources and power, and that the same actors and forces which produced these inequities cannot be expected to adequately support these communities in recovery.
 We believe that the communities who were most harmed by Harvey are the people who best understand what can protect them in the future.
 As an interclass, and interracial organization we are uniquely positioned to create these connections and help residents improve their neighborhoods in they ways they see fit.

 West Street Recovery began as a few friends with a truck and inflatable kayak ferrying folks across the flood waters and sheltering those who couldn’t make it to family members in our own homes.
 We spent another three weeks coordinating and distributing tens of thousands of dollars in supplies and meals to residents in the Kashmere Gardens, Trinity Gardens and Lakewood neighborhood, an area that the larger aid organizations were slow to reach.
 After immediate survival needs were better provided for, we were able to move on to gutting over 60 homes.
-Within the last few weeks we have focused our efforts on rebuilds.
+Recently we have focused our efforts on rebuilds and case management.
 We are thankful for the volunteer network that we’ve had the pleasure to develop alongside and to all the folks that have come out to lend their time to distribution, mucking and rebuild efforts.

 OUR CURRENT PROJECTS: